Tom Waddle: Radio

 In 1997, Waddle began co-hosting Sports Central with David Kaplan on weeknights.
 This partnership ended in 2007 with his move to WMVP ESPN Radio 1000.

 Waddle was paired with Marc "Silvy" Silverman and their show was expanded to four hours to include weekly, one-hour in-studio segments with WLS-TV sports anchor Mark Giangreco.
+Dan Katz of Barstool Sports makes regular call-in appearances every Thursday afternoon during the program.
 During football season, Waddle and Silverman hosted "The Jay Cutler Show" with Chicago Bears quarterback Jay Cutler on Mondays or Tuesdays following each Bears game until Cutler's departure from Chicago.

 On several occasions in 2008 and 2009, Waddle appeared as a fill-in host, alongside Mike Greenberg, on Mike and Mike in the Morning on ESPN Radio.
 He and Silverman have also hosted The Scott Van Pelt Show.

 Other media

 Waddle appears weekly during the football season on Pro Football Weekly.
 He writes a weekly article about the Bears for the Northwest Herald of McHenry County, Illinois.

-He is also a color commentator during CSN Chicago broadcasts of Northern Illinois Huskies football games and for a limited number of Chicago Rush games aired on the NFL Network.
+He was also a color commentator during FSN Chicago/CSN Chicago broadcasts of Northern Illinois Huskies football games alongside David Kaplan and for a limited number of Chicago Rush games aired on the NFL Network.